 There are a few factors that can affect the severity of a person’s GHB withdrawal symptoms.
-Withdrawal can be worse for those who are using this drug daily, with alcohol, or who also have untreated mental health conditions.
+Withdrawal can be worse for those who are using this drug daily when used with alcohol.
+Also, withdrawal can be difficult because of untreated mental health conditions.

-For someone in need of drug detox services, medical detox and holistic detox will probably be recommended.
-This would allow the person to take medications to help with their symptoms and also receive some holistic treatments that can assist in detoxing the body as well.
+If detox is needed, medical detox and holistic detox will be recommended.
+This allows the person to take medications to help with their symptoms.
+It will also allow someone to receive holistic treatments to assist in detoxing the body as well.

-Going to drug rehab is extremely important for GHB addiction recovery to be successful.
-During rehabilitation, the focus is on treating the underlying cause of the substance abuse problem.
-Some people begin using this drug just because they liked how it made them feel, or they wanted to build muscle, as we mentioned previously.
-But others do so as a method of escaping mental health symptoms.
+Going to drug rehab is extremely important to success for GHB addiction recovery.
+During rehabilitation, the focus is on treating the underlying cause of the problem.
+Some people begin using this drug just because they liked how it made them feel.
+Some people just wanted to build muscle.
+But others do so as a method of escaping their mental health symptoms.
 For them, it is a way to self-medicate.

-According to the National Institute on Drug Abuse, as many as 50% of those who go to rehab have a co-occurring disorder.
-This simply means that they have a mental health condition that is contributing to their substance abuse problems.
+The National Institute on Drug Abuse shows that as many as 50% of those in rehab have a co-occurring disorder.
+This means they have a mental health condition is contributing to their substance abuse problem.

 Learn More About GHB Addiction, Treatment and the Healing Process